 According to Darwin, Galapagos “seems to be a little world within itself.”
 Thanks to Darwin’s natural selection theory, Galapagos is worldwide famous as a wildlife inspiration.
 Even so, the Archipelago is a symbol of ecological preservation.

-Nowadays, when you book a tour in the Galapagos Islands, you can follow Charles Darwin’s footsteps and see the difference between its incredible endemic species!
+Nowadays, when you book a tour of the Galapagos Islands, you can follow Charles Darwin’s footsteps and see the difference between its incredible endemic species!

 16. Who discovered the Galapagos Islands?